Milgram experiment: Applicability to the Holocaust

 In the opinion of Thomas Blass—who is the author of a scholarly monograph on the experiment (The Man Who Shocked The World) published in 2004—the historical evidence pertaining to actions of the Holocaust perpetrators speaks louder than words:

 My own view is that Milgram's approach does not provide a fully adequate explanation of the Holocaust.
 While it may well account for the dutiful destructiveness of the dispassionate bureaucrat who may have shipped Jews to Auschwitz with the same degree of routinization as potatoes to Bremerhaven, it falls short when one tries to apply it to the more zealous, inventive, and hate-driven atrocities that also characterized the Holocaust.

+It has been argued that it is Milgram and the other experimenters, rather than the participants, who provide most direct insight into the Holocaust, as they inflicted obvious harm on hundreds of participants justified by the higher goal of scientific progress; a systematic "normalization of torment" comparable to the use of scientific ideology such as eugenics to justify the elimination of millions as respectable professional duty in pursuit of a higher goal.

 Validity

 In a 2004 issue of the journal Jewish Currents, Joseph Dimow, a participant in the 1961 experiment at Yale University, wrote about his early withdrawal as a "teacher", suspicious "that the whole experiment was designed to see if ordinary Americans would obey immoral orders, as many Germans had done during the Nazi period."

 In 2012, Australian psychologist Gina Perry investigated Milgram's data and writings and concluded that Milgram had manipulated the results, and that there was a "troubling mismatch between (published) descriptions of the experiment and evidence of what actually transpired."
 She wrote that "only half of the people who undertook the experiment fully believed it was real and of those, 66% disobeyed the experimenter".
 She described her findings as "an unexpected outcome" that "leaves social psychology in a difficult situation."

 In a book review critical of Gina Perry's findings, Nestar Russell and John Picard take issue with Perry for not mentioning that "there have been well over a score, not just several, replications or slight variations on Milgram's basic experimental procedure, and these have been performed in many different countries, with several different settings and using different types of victims.
 And most, although certainly not all, of these experiments have tended to lend weight to Milgram's original findings."